 - Baseline tests: Complete blood count, biochemical profile and urinalysis are performed to evaluate the overall health of the cat and assess its suitability for radiotherapy.

-- CT scan: This advanced imaging technique is performed to evaluate the size and shape of the tumour and to evaluate for metastasis (spread of the tumour to other parts of the body).
+- CT scan: This advanced imaging technology is performed to evaluate the size and shape of the tumour and to evaluate for metastasis (the spread of the tumour to other parts of the body).
 A CT scan enables the veterinary oncologist to match the size and shape of the beam to the size and shape of the tumour, to minimise damage to nearby tissue.
 The CT scan helps the veterinarian to formulate a treatment which will determine the dose and frequency.

 Cats can be treated as inpatients, or return home between treatments.
 Inpatients have the advantage of not having to travel to and from the veterinary hospital.